Tallaght: 13th to 20th centuries

-Throughout the greater part of the 13th century a state of comparative peace existed at Tallaght, but subsequently, the O'Byrnes and O'Tooles, in what would become County Wicklow, took offensive action and were joined by many of the Archbishop's tenants.
-As a result of this the land was not tilled, the pastures were not stocked and the holdings were deserted.
-In 1310 the bailiffs of Tallaght got a royal grant to enclose the town.
-No trace of these defensive walls survive and there is no evidence of their exact location, except, perhaps, for the name of the Watergate Bridge which spans the Dodder on the Oldbawn Road.
-The continuation of such raids prompted the construction, in 1324, of Tallaght Castle, and it was finished sometime before 1349.
-Tallaght had become an important defensive site on the edge of the Pale.
-A century later the castle was reported to be in need of repair.
+Throughout most of the 13th century Tallaght existed in a state of relative peace, until the O'Byrnes and O'Tooles, joined by many of the Archbishop's tenants, took "offensive action".
+This resulted in the land was not being cultivated, the pastures were not used by livestock and the holdings were deserted.
+The bailiffs of Tallaght received a royal grant to enclose the town of Tallaght in 1310.
+There are no traces of the defensive structures now, and their exact location is unknown apart from the name of the Watergate Bridge spanning the Dodder on the Oldbawn Road.
+In 1324, the construction of Tallaght Castle began, and it was finished sometime before 1349.
+It was reported as being in need of repair a century later.

 The 17th and 18th centuries brought many changes to Tallaght.
 Many mills were built along the Dodder and this brought new prosperity to the broad area, which saw the building of many houses.

-When Archbishop Hoadley replaced Archbishop King in 1729 he found the castle in ruins and had it demolished, building himself a palace at a cost of £2,500.
+When Archbishop Hoadly replaced Archbishop King in 1729 he found the castle in ruins and had it demolished, building himself a palace at a cost of £2,500.
 By 1821 the palace too had fallen into ruin and an Act of Parliament was passed which stated that it was unfit for habitation.
 The following year it was sold to Major Palmer, Inspector General of Prisons, who pulled the palace down and used the materials to build his mansion, Tallaght House, as well as a schoolhouse and several cottages.
 Parts of Tallaght House, including one tower, were incorporated into St Joseph's Retreat House, situated on the grounds of St Mary's Priory; the rest was demolished.
 That tower contains a spiral staircase and was originally four storeys high but is now reduced internally to two.
 Attached to the castle was a long building that was used in the archbishop's time as a brewery and later as a granary and stables.
 When the Dominicans came, it was converted into a chapel and was used as such until 1883, when the new church dedicated to Fr Tom Burke (now the older part of the parish church) was built.